How can Covid impact your life insurance?

 It’s always best to contact your insurer directly if you’ve got any concerns about your payments.

-The pandemic has hit many people’s finances, whether through a redundancy, illness or time spent on the furlough scheme.
+The pandemic has hit many people’s finances, whether through a redundancy or illness.
 Insurers are aware of the challenges faced by their customers and may be able to offer solutions such as a grace period, if you are really struggling to make ends meet.

 What costs can life insurance cover?